kablamo/VimDebug/README.md

 # VIMDEBUG

-VimDebug integrates your language's debugger with Vim.
-Currently there is support for Perl.
+VimDebug integrates the Perl debugger with Vim.
 Please note that this code is in beta.

 ### Requirements